kapabl/monoreping/Monorepo Constitution.md

 1. Internal dependencies should reference source, not vendored binaries.
 2. External dependencies must be declared centrally, pinned to specific versions.
 3. Vulnerability scans must run periodically; unsafe libraries must be blocked at introduction.
-4. **Cross-Team Library Updates**: Shared dependency upgrades must follow a disciplined process:
+4. **Cross-Team Library Upgrades**: When a dependency bump touches multiple teams, we handle it in a simple, disciplined way:

-   * **Central Ownership**: All shared versions live in a single manifest owned by Infra.
+   * All shared versions are kept in one central file, owned by Infra.
-   * **Automation First**: Use bots or scripts to propose updates and fan out changes.
+   * Upgrades are proposed by an automation job or bot, not ad‑hoc.
-   * **Compatibility Rules**: Minor and patch bumps can roll forward quickly; majors require an RFC and migration plan.
+   * Minor and patch updates should roll quickly; majors require an RFC with justification and migration notes.
-   * **Ring Rollouts**: Start in core services, then expand to the rest once stable.
+   * Rollouts happen in stages: first core infra, then gradually across the rest of the repo once signals are clean.
-   * **Testing & Signals**: CI must run unit, integration, and compatibility checks; canary deploys must be monitored.
+   * CI must prove builds and tests are green; canary deploys give extra safety.
-   * **Communication**: Updates are announced in weekly digests; affected teams get migration timelines and support.
+   * Communication is key: updates are announced, deadlines are clear, and teams get support for migrations.
-   * **Deprecation & Removal**: Old versions are blocked once the migration window passes.
+   * Old versions are blocked once the migration window closes.
-   * **Rollback Safety**: Always keep a last-known-good lockfile for fast revert.
+   * We always keep a known‑good lockfile so we can roll back fast if needed.

 ---

 ## 8. Governance

-1. **Stewards**: A rotating group of senior engineers act as monorepo stewards.
+1. **Stewards**: A designated group responsible for monorepo governance, RFC reviews, and enforcing build and testing rules.
 2. **Decision Process**: Major changes are proposed as RFCs; consensus or steward approval required.
 3. **Amendments**: Changes to this constitution require steward approval and public review.